The Controversy of Dice Control

 - #3 Place two Come bets after the first Pass Line bet and increase your odds with three simultaneous bets

 - #4 Stay clear from the Proposition bets as the house edge is almost 14%

 - #5 Avoid Big 6, 8, Hard 4 and Hard 10 – payout for 6 and 8 before 7 can only bring 1 to 1 payout which is not worth the house edge of 9%.
 Hard 10 has an even higher edge ( 11% ) and even though the payout is 7 to 1, the risk level exceeds the probability of actually landing this total.

 The downside of the above-described techniques is that there’s no definite proof of their reliability and they carry too much risk for the player if executed poorly.
 On the other side, there is a moral objection to using Dice Setting and Dice Grips to your advantage – even if you are not overly sensitive about swindling a casino, there is still a higher moral code we should all abide by, and in this case, it concerns your fellow players.

 This also brings up the question of the purity of the game itself.
 Any player is entitled to the most transparent and cleanest gameplay that the casino can provide so affecting the outcome of what is supposed to be a game of chance and luck is tainting the very nature of Craps.

 One way to avoid that would be to play at Live Casino tables that are streamed live from studios around the world; the Dice are rolled by the Dealers, with the clear shot of their hands so there is virtually no room for any Dice sliding.
-Alternatively, Craps is also available in video form and casinos such as 32Red offer Craps in both real money and demo mode for those who would like to see just how much they are in favour of the gods, before submitting actual bets.
+Alternatively, Craps is also available in video form and gaming venues such as Drake Casino and Royal Panda offer Craps in both real money and demo mode for those who would like to see just how much they are in favour of the gods, before submitting actual bets.